losizm/scamper/README.md

 # Scamper
 **Scamper** is the HTTP library for Scala.
-It defines a clean interface for reading and writing HTTP messages.
+It defines the interface for reading and writing HTTP messages.
 In addition, it provides [client](#HTTP-Client) and [server](#HTTP-Server) implementations, both of which support WebSockets with `permessage-deflate`.

 The client handles content and transfer encoding, as well as manages cookies.